-Effective June 1, 2020, Nantucket will enforce a ban on single-use plastics including single-use bottled water.
-Bottled water will no longer be sold in sizes smaller than one liter (34 ounces) in island groceries, delis, and cafes.
+On June 1, 2020, the ban on single-use plastics including single-use bottled water became effective on Nantucket.
+Bottled water are no longer sold in sizes smaller than one liter (34 ounces) in island groceries, delis, and cafes.
 Nantucket is implementing these pro-active measures to support your use of your own water bottle around town, on the bike paths and at the beaches:

-- Water refills are also available at Jetties, Children’s, Dionis, and Surfside Beaches, and along the island’s bike paths.
+Water refills are also available at Dionis and Surfside Beaches, and along the island’s bike paths.